brimdata/zed/docs/zq/README.md

 ```
 zq -o conn.zng 'get https://raw.githubusercontent.com/brimdata/zed-sample-data/main/zeek-default/conn.log.gz'
 ```
-This creates a new file `conn.zng` from the Zeek log file fetched from Github.
+This creates a new file `conn.zng` from the Zeek log file fetched from GitHub.

-Note that this data is a gzip'd file in the Zeek format and `zq`'s auto-detector figure out both that it is gzip'd and that that the uncompressed format is Zeek.
+Note that this data is a gzip'd file in the Zeek format and `zq`'s auto-detector figures out both that it is gzip'd and that the uncompressed format is Zeek.
-No need to specify flags for this.
+There's no need to specify flags for this.

 Next, a JSON file can be converted from ZNG using:
 ```
 zq -f json conn.zng > conn.json
 ```
-Note here that we lose information in this conversion because the rich data types of Zed (that were translated from the Zeek format) are lost.
+Note here that we lose information in this conversion because the rich data types of Zed (that were [translated from the Zeek format](../../zeek/Data-Type-Compatibility.md)) are lost.

 We'll also make a SQLite database in the file `conn.db` as the table named `conn`.
 One easy way to do this is to install